• Skip to primary navigation

 6. Reduce the oven temperature to 350° and continue baking for 10 to 20 minutes.
 Check every 5 minutes until a knife inserted halfway between the center and edge comes out clean.

 If you want to enjoy a warm slice, let the pie sit on a cooling rack for 15 – 20 minutes before slicing.
-Like I said we like it both ways, but J prefers his warm.
+Like I said, we like it both ways, but J prefers his warm.
 Cover and refrigerate any pie you have left.
-This is of course assuming you have some left.
-Chilled pie is very nice, especially with hot coffee!
+This is, of course, assuming you have some left.
+The chilled pie is very nice, especially with hot coffee!

 If you prefer a chilled egg custard pie, let the pie sit for 15 minutes on your cooling rack.
 After 15 minutes, cover the pie and refrigerate for at least 4 hours.